 a copy of an original document that has been confirmed as true and correct by an authorised person, such as a solicitor or justice of the peace.

 is a payment that is usually paid by one parent to the other, for the financial support of children after parents separate.

 a list of events and the date they took place, usually listed from the first event (oldest) to the last event (newest).

 is the date on which two people begin living together as a couple on a genuine domestic basis.

 is a dispute resolution process in which the clients and their lawyers enter into a Participation Agreement to negotiate an outcome which does not involve litigation.

 Commonwealth Courts Portal

-the online portal for the Family court of Australia and the Federal Circuit court of Australia.
+the online portal for the Federal Circuit and Family Court of Australia.
 Also known as Comcourts or “the portal”.
 The primary way that court documents are filed and orders received from the court.

 is a mediation type conference held at the court and run by a Registrar.
 A conciliation conference aims, if possible, to help the parties reach an agreement in relation to financial issues.